-All fish in your possession count toward your limit, regardless of where and when you caught them.
+All fish in your possession count toward your limit, regardless of where and when they were caught.
 All fish in your possession must be measurable and identifiable by species.

-Only barbless hooks and artificial lures may be used in inland lakes, streams and creeks.
-The possession or use of fish or fish parts as bait for fishing within the Lake Superior waters of the park is limited to fish and/or fish parts that are caught within the park.
+Only barbless hooks and artificial lures may be used in inland lakes, streams, and creeks.
+The possession or use of fish or fish parts as bait for fishing in Lake Superior waters of the park is limited to fish and/or fish parts that are caught within the park.
 Transporting fish or fish parts for use as bait to the park is prohibited.

 Lake Superior Campgrounds: In Rock Harbor and Windigo use the fish cleaning station.
 At campgrounds and docks, clean fish away from the dock and campsites.
 Do not throw pieces to gulls or into the water near shore.
 Scrub and rinse away all blood and slime from any onshore surfaces.
 Puncture swim bladder and cut fish remains into less than 4" pieces then dispose of in water deeper than 50 ft.